What Is Continuing Education?

 In some cases, the state agency regulating an industry requires continuing education.
 Professional organizations may also need members to earn continuing education credits to maintain their membership.

 Employers and employees benefit from continuing education, as workers bring their new knowledge and skills to the workplace.
-Below, you will find some benefits you might reap when you encourage your employees to pursue continuing education.
+Some of the benefits you might reap when you encourage your employees to pursue continuing education include:

 Fewer skill gaps